 With a total of seven external straps, you can easily adjust the shape and size of this backpack.
 This allows you to tighten it up when it’s not at full capacity so that the items inside don’t move around.

 There’s an internal hydration pocket in this backpack, with a small pass-through point for a hydration hose.
 But you won’t get a hydration bladder with the pack – that’s something you would need to purchase separately.

 The Digbug bag is very comfortable to wear, thanks to the thick padding and breathable mesh on the backpanel and harness.
 It feels soft against your torso, while the breathable materials allow your body to stay cool and dry even in really hot weather.

 The CVLife survival backpack is an excellent affordable option.
-It has a 60-liter capacity and a price point around $50, which makes it a great pack for all of you that are on a tight budget, but need a large, 72-hour backpack.
+It has a 60-liter capacity and a price point of around $50, which makes it a great pack for all of you that are on a tight budget but need a large, 72-hour backpack.

 It is made from 600D oxford fabric, which is really rugged and durable.
 The exterior of the pack is also coated for water resistance, so all of your gear will be protected regardless of the weather conditions.

 The cool thing about this large survival backpack is that three of the external compartments are detachable, and you can wear them on their own.

 This gives you access to three small MOLLE bags at all times, which is pretty cool.
 Maybe you want to leave the base for just ten minutes – you can take just the essentials with you, and not this entire pack.

 The main compartment of this backpack is actually really roomy, and it features a convenient hydration sleeve.
 There’s also a spacious front compartment, for easy organization of all your gear.

 And that should be a piece of cake, considering just how many different external pockets this backpack has.
 Remember that three of them are detachable – well, each of those has internal pockets as well, and the front pouch even has three additional external compartments.